vadimrad/udacity-pipeline-project/README.md

 ### Project Tasks

-Pproject's goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+Project's goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
 Project's tasks:
 * Test project code using linting;
 * Complete a Dockerfile to containerize this application;
 * Deploy containerized application using Docker and make a prediction;